n8sty/policeShootings/README.md

 Please suggest more, or make your own and submit them.
 7. Make the shiny app a single file per the 0.10.2 release of shiny: http://blog.rstudio.org/2014/10/02/shiny-0-10-2/
 8. Account for duplicates in entries to the Deadspin and Fatal Encounters data sets.
+9. Add a report that identifies data entries that need to be updated, amended, edited, clarified, etc.